Deep Learning the Functional Renormalization Group

 where $\alpha$, $\beta$, $\gamma$ are parameter sets corresponding to each neural network (details are found in Ref.~\cite{SuppMatt}, and our PyTorch implementation, NeuralFRG, is at Ref.~\cite{NeuralFRG}).
 The ground truth data are generated by solving the fRG problem in Eq.~\ref{Eq2} for 35 values of $t'$ in the range $0 \leq -t'/t < 0.5$ (and $U=3t$), and storing for each $t'$ the whole vertex dynamics, for a total of $\sim7$ thousands collected vertices, each with $\mathcal{O}(N_k^3 \sim 10^5)$ elements.

 The encoder maps the Hubbard model parameters and fRG initial condition to a low-dimensional latent representation $\vb{z}^{\Lambda_0}$ of drastically smaller dimension than $N_k^3$.
-All the results shown here are obtained with a latent space dimension of 32 (for lower latent dimensions, the NODE fit misses interesting features of the data, like the $d-$wave dependence of SC phase).
+All the results here are obtained with a latent space dimension of 32, but are robust against the use of either smaller or larger values, as we show in Ref.~\cite{SuppMatt}.
 The NODE then defines a differential equation propagation rule for latent variables in $\Lambda$.
 Finally, at each step of the flow, a decoder network is employed to map the latent representation $\vb{z}^{\Lambda}$ to a reconstructed 4-point vertex function $\hat{\text{V}}^{\Lambda}(\text{k}_1,\text{k}_2,\text{k}_3)$.
 We use a modified version of mean squared error (MSE, Ref.~\cite{SuppMatt}) between $\hat{\text{V}}^\Lambda$ and $\text{V}^\Lambda$, in conjunction with a gradient-based optimizer \cite{Kingma2015}.
 All three networks, $\mathcal{E} _\alpha,\mathcal{K} _\beta$, and, $\mathcal{D} _\gamma$, are optimized simultaneously.

 We find that the learned dynamics successfully captures the final instability for the entire range of next-nearest neighbour couplings $t'$.
 Satisfactory prediction of the qualitative features of the vertex data is achieved in the limit $\Lambda \rightarrow 0$, as presented in Fig.~\ref{figNODE_1}c).
 More interestingly, Fig.~\ref{figNODE_2_part1} shows that, during the fRG dynamics in the latent space, three highly statistically correlated latent space representations $\vb{z}$ emerge as a learned feature of the NODE neural network.
 At $\Lambda = \Lambda_0$, a first classification task is performed by the encoder $\mathcal{E} _\alpha$, which produces highly-correlated latent variables according to the value of $t'$ (Fig.~\ref{figNODE_2_part1}a).
 The NODE $\mathcal{K} _\beta$ takes it over to finite RG-time $\ln\Lambda_0/\Lambda$, and during the final stages of the fRG evolution in $\Lambda$, three markedly correlated areas appear, as shown in Fig.~\ref{figNODE_2_part1}b).